ROUND DANCING — CHOREOGRAPHED BALLROOM

 q

 In loose closed position and standing high on the balls of the feet, lower sharply onto the trail foot, often rotating 1/8 LF (woman RF) or otherwise blending into the position or movement that follows.
-You may execute a back flick of the trail foot before lowering.
+The purpose is to quietly call the attention of the woman and to initiate the lead into the figure.
+You may execute a back flick of the trail foot, on an initial &-count, before lowering.
 A Flamenco Appel is a soft stamp and so allows you to make a little noise.
-The Appel is a one-step figure that often serves as the first step of longer figures (e.g., Basic, see below).
+The appel is a one-step figure that often serves as the first step of longer figures (e.g., basic, see below).

 Slip Appel